D/S Vespasian

 A French visitor to my website has told me that she's still listed as Betta on Nov.
 25-1940, at which time she sailed in a convoy from Dakar (at Casablanca on Dec.
 5. Sailed from Casablanca on Dec.
 14-1940 in convoy.
 At Oran on Dec.
 17), however, this must be a mix up with another ship, possibly the Danish Betta?
 This ship was requisitioned at Dakar by the Vichy French in June 1940 and renamed Saint Albert, then seized by the Germans at Marseilles in Nov.-1942.
 Wrecked in a storm at Valencia harbour in Febr.-1943 (broken up in 1946).
 There also seems to be some confusion over this ship in J. Rohwer's book.
 He says Vespasian was the ex Danish Betta, but the Danish Betta (ex Betty) was built in 1931, so again, this appears to be a mix up on his part.

-Vespasian departed Oban on Jan.
+Vespasian had departed Oban on Jan.
 21-1941 in ballast for Mackenzie, British Guiana, joining Convoy OB 276, which had originated in Liverpool on Jan.
-20 (the Norwegian Helle is also listed), but she lost the convoy in bad weather on Jan.
+20 and also included the Norwegian Helle (ref. link in the table above).
+Vespasian lost the convoy in bad weather on Jan.
 23 and was never heard from again.
-Believed to have been torpedoed and sunk on Jan.
-24 by U-123 (Moehle) in approx. 55N 15W.
-All 18 died.
-(Some sources claim she was sunk by aircraft).

 U-123 was also responsible for the attack on Pan Norway a year later (but with a different commander).
-See also Norness.
+See also Panamanian Norness.

 Crew List - No survivors: